dhes/ColonoscopyPolyp/input/pagecontent/index.md

 8  The narrative description of this polyp from the pathology report
 </code></pre>

-Here is the corresponding CPResult0 from the above DiagnosticReport:
+Here is the corresponding cpResult0 from the above DiagnosticReport:

 <pre><code>1  * subject.reference = "Patient/example-cpPatient"
 2  * status = #final
+3  * code = $SNOMEDCT#250537006 "Histopathology finding (finding)"
-3  * specimen
+4  * specimen
-4    * reference = "Specimen/example-cpSpecimen0"
+5    * reference = "Specimen/example-cpSpecimen0"
-5    * display = "E. COLD BIOPSY: RECTAL POLYPS X 2 #1"
+6    * display = "E. COLD BIOPSY: RECTAL POLYPS X 2 #1"
-6  * hasMember[pathology]
+7  * hasMember[pathology]
-7    * reference = "Observation/example-cpPathology-tubular-adenoma"
+8    * reference = "Observation/example-cpPathology-tubular-adenoma"
-8    * display = "Tubular adenoma of colon"
+9    * display = "Tubular adenoma of colon"
-9  * hasMember[severeDysplasia]
+10 * hasMember[severeDysplasia]
-10   * reference = "Observation/example-cpDysplasia-false"
+11   * reference = "Observation/example-cpDysplasia-false"
-11   * display = "Severe dysplasia false"
+12   * display = "Severe dysplasia false"
-12 * hasMember[noMalignancy]
+13 * hasMember[noMalignancy]
-13   * reference = "Observation/example-cpNoMalignantNeoplasm-true"
+14   * reference = "Observation/example-cpNoMalignantNeoplasm-true"
-14   * display = "No evidence of malignant neoplasm true"</code></pre>
+15   * display = "No evidence of malignant neoplasm true"</code></pre>

 ...with walkthrough:

 <pre><code>
 1  The subject of this report
 2  This report is final.
+3   All cpResults have this code.
-3  The Specimen that this result corresponds to
+4  The Specimen that this result corresponds to
-4  The Reference to the corresponding Specimen which has id example-cpSpecimen0 5  The narrative description of this polyp from the pathology report 6  The pathology member
+5  The Reference to the corresponding Specimen which has id example-cpSpecimen0 6  The narrative description of this polyp from the pathology report 7  The pathology member
-7  Reference to the Observation that contains the histopathology of the specimen 8  The narrative description of this polyp from the pathology report 9  The dysplasia member
+8  Reference to the Observation that contains the histopathology of the specimen 9  The narrative description of this polyp from the pathology report 10 The dysplasia member
-10 The reference to the Observation that contains the dysplasia value 11 The narrative description of this polyp from the pathology report 12 the noMalignancy member
+11 The reference to the Observation that contains the dysplasia value 12 The narrative description of this polyp from the pathology report 13 the noMalignancy member
-13 Reference to the Observation that contains the noMalignancy value 14 The narrative description of this polyp from the pathology report
+14 Reference to the Observation that contains the noMalignancy value 15 The narrative description of this polyp from the pathology report
 </code></pre>

 And finally at the most granular level, the cpPathology, cpDysplasia and cpNoMalignancy Observations: